andrewc01/learning-cuda/README.md

 # Learning CUDA
-This is repo is for learning CUDA.
+This is repo is for learning CUDA (Compute Unified Device Architecture).